Thanood/monterey-user-manual/features.md

 <br>

-This chapter provides more details on these plugins:
+This document provides more details on these plugins and Toolbar items:

 - **[App launcher](./features/app_launcher.html)**
 - **[Aurelia-CLI](/features/aurelia-cli.html)**